-When my articles cover impactful events, I’m conscious about the details.
+When my articles cover impactful events, I’m conscious of the details.
 Recently, I spoke with an established member of the Ivy Hill Community about her experience with Bob Hope’s visit to Lynchburg.
 Although her memory was extremely reliable, I cross-checked the facts for two key reasons.
 First, I didn’t want to bog down the interview with follow-up questions.
 Second, I value accuracy in reporting, even for a lifestyle magazine.
 It’s an important writing tip for any project.

 Feature Article for Life in the Ivy Magazine